benemaXx/ramtokenswap/README.md

 ```

-## HOW TO ADD UTX OR UTXRAM TOKENS TO THE CONTRACT
+## HOW TO ADD UTX OR PVT TOKENS TO THE CONTRACT
-Any UTX or UTXRAM tokens sent by the *OWNER_ACCOUNT* will be added to the contract resources (i.e. these will not get swapped).
+Any UTX or PVT tokens sent by the *OWNER_ACCOUNT* will be added to the contract resources (i.e. these will not get swapped).